ropensci/roweb/tutorials/rinat_tutorial.md

 _Stats by user_

-Similar statistics can be gotten for users.
-The same input parameters can be used, but results are the top five users by species count and observation count.
+Similar statistics can be retrived for users.
+The same input parameters can be used, but results returned are the top five users by species count and observation count.

 By date